CLIMATE - SOIL - BALTIC SEA - BIODIVERSITY

 Berner aims to promote a sustainable food system.
 On the Carbon Action platform, Berner wants to contribute to improving soil health and to learn and communicate about carbon sequestration.
 Berner will use the new information in product and service development.

-Altia’s selected contract farmers participate in Carbon Action.
-Altia will cover the costs of soil sampling.
-Read more
+Anora’s selected contract farmers participate in Carbon Action.
+Anora will cover the costs of soil sampling.
+Read more.

 S-group is part of the Carbon Action business platform and provides funding for soil sampling.
 Read more